-A market outcome $(\x,\p)$ is said to be a \textit{market equilibrium} if (i) the market clears, i.e., all goods are fully allocated.
-Thus, for all $j$, $\sum_{i\in N} x_{ij} = 1$, (ii) budget of all agents is exhausted, for all $i\in N$, $\sum_{j\in M} x_{ij} p_j = e_i$, and (iii) agents only spend money on goods that give them maximum bang-per-buck, i.e., $(\x,\p)$ is on MBB.
+A market outcome $(\x,\p)$ is said to be a \textit{market equilibrium} if: \begin{enumerate} \item[(i)] the market clears, i.e., all goods are fully allocated.
+Thus, for all $j$, $\sum_{i\in N} x_{ij} = 1$, \item[(ii)] budget of all agents is exhausted, for all $i\in N$, $\sum_{j\in M} x_{ij} p_j = e_i$, and \item[(iii)] agents only spend money on goods that give them maximum bang-per-buck, i.e., $(\x,\p)$ is on MBB. \end{enumerate}

 Given a market outcome $(\x,\p)$ with $\x$ integral, we say it is \textit{price envy-free up to one good} (pEF1) if for all $i,h\in N$ there is a good $j\in \x_h$ such that $\p(\x_i) \ge \p(\x_h\setminus \{j\})$.
-For integral market outcomes on MBB, the pEF1 condition implies the EF1 condition. \begin{lemma} Let $(\x,\p)$ be an integral market outcome on MBB.
+For integral market outcomes on MBB, the pEF1 condition implies the EF1 condition.

+\begin{lemma} Let $(\x,\p)$ be an integral market outcome on MBB.
 If $(\x,\p)$ is pEF1 then $\x$ is EF1 and fPO. \end{lemma} \begin{proof} We first show that $(\x,\p)$ forms a market equilibrium for the Fisher market instance $(N,M,V,e)$, where for every $i\in N$, $e_i = \p(\x_i)$.
 It is easy to see that the market clears and the budget of every agent is exhausted.
-Further $\x$ is on MBB as per our assumption.
+Further, $\x$ is on MBB as per our assumption.
 Now the fact that $\x$ is fPO follows from the First Welfare Theorem \cite{mas1995microeconomic}, which shows that for any market equilibrium $(\x,\p)$, the allocation $\x$ is fPO.